 Phang Nga Bay is a 400 sq km bay between Phuket and the southern Thai mainland.
 It’s known for its sheer limestone karsts that jut vertically out of the emerald green water, none more famous perhaps than Koh Ta Pu or James Bond Island.
 If you had time for just one island hopping tour in Phuket, then this should probably be it.

-You can try booking a tour through your hotel or on Klook.
-Klook offers several Phang Nga Bay and James Bond Island tours.
+You can try booking a tour through your hotel or an online travel agency.
+Klook and Get Your Guide offer several Phang Nga Bay and James Bond Island tours.
 You can go by cruise, longtail boat, even by helicopter.

 The famous James Bond Island.
 This 20 meter tall (66 ft) vertical islet has been a favorite tourist destination since its starring role in the 1974 James Bond film “The Man with the Golden Gun”.